-Currently, we own or have licensed more than 50 issued U.S. patents.
-ADH-1 is currently protected under issued composition of matter patents in the United States that we exclusively licensed from McGill that expire in 2017.
+Currently, we own or have licensed more than 10 issued U.S. patents.
 Eniluracil is currently protected under issued composition of matter and method patents that we exclusively licensed from GSK that expire in 2014 and 2015 (in combination with 5-fluorouracil).
 STS is currently protected by method of use patents that we exclusively licensed from OHSU that expire in Europe in 2021 and are currently pending in the United States.
-None of the above expiry dates take into consideration additional pending patent applications for ADH-1 and eniluracil that, if issued, could provide additional patent protection nor possible patent term extensions or periods of data exclusivity that may be available upon marketing approval in the various countries worldwide.
-In addition, periods of marketing exclusivity for ADH-1 and STS may also be possible in the United States under orphan drug status.
-We obtained U.S. Orphan Drug Designation for the use of STS in the prevention of platinum-induced ototoxicity in pediatric patients in 2004 and for the use of ADH-1 in conjunction with melphalan for the treatment of Stage IIB/C, III, and IV malignant melanoma in 2008, and as a result, if approved, will have seven years of exclusivity in the United States from the approval date.
+None of the above expiry dates take into consideration additional pending patent applications for eniluracil that, if issued, could provide additional patent protection, nor possible patent term extensions or periods of data exclusivity that may be available upon marketing approval in the various countries worldwide.
+In addition, periods of marketing exclusivity for STS may also be possible in the United States under orphan drug status.
+We obtained U.S. Orphan Drug Designation for the use of STS in the prevention of platinum-induced ototoxicity in pediatric patients in 2004.